CHOOSE YOUR ALLEGIANCE.

 Neotropolis News Network (N3)

-to catch up on important misson/LARP moments from the previous years-
+to catch up on important canon story moments from the previous year:

 THE THREE ALLEGIANCES

 Neotropolis, like the other parts of the far flung Cygnus constellation, has no official government of its own, nor military.
 Not OFFICIALLY anyway.
-The balance of power shifts continuously between three powerful institutions jockeying for control: Helix Industries, the rich and all-providing megacorp that supplies Kepler’s goods.
+The balance of power shifts continuously between three powerful institutions jockeying for control: Helix Industries, one of the richest megacorps in the galaxy.
 Endline Solutions, the fiercely independent private security and mercenary guild offering freelance specialists for any kind of service, legal and otherwise.
-And Reboot Syndicate, a shadowy financial services corp (and perhaps a secret front for the Kepler resistance organization…)
+And Reboot Syndicate, a shadowy financial services corp (and perhaps a secret front for the Kepler-609c resistance organization…)

 Helix Industries is one of the most wealthy and powerful corporations in the entire galaxy, and the main corporate power in Neotropolis.
 Their influence over our current world is hard to overstate, given that they build everything from starships to the artificial organs that your grandmother needs to stay alive.
 Most of the company’s power and money is in other parts of the galaxy, in more profitable systems, but they have recently put significant development into their Neotropolis organization.

-Endline Solutions is the galaxy’s premiere private security firm, and the home to the Intergalactic Mercenary Guild.
+Endline Solutions is the galaxy’s premiere private security firm, and the home to the Galactic Mercenary Guild.
 No longer content to be merely guns-for-hire, Endline is Neo’s best-organization of "specialists."
-Unified by their professional code,” Endline represents the best of the best of the best.
+Unified by their professional code, Endline represents the best of the best of the best.
 Not only bounty hunters, they have among their ranks everything from hackers, to hitmen, to hairdressers.
-Troubleshooters for any type of trouble, and if they keep the credits coming, no job is too dirty.
+Troubleshooters for any type of work, and if they keep the credits coming, no job is too dirty.

 For now, the rivalry between Endline and Helix has played out in dark corners, with neither side wanting to declare open war and bring in possible influence (and reinforcements) from off-planet.